 If you have fresh herbs on hand, such as basil or thyme, they would be delicious finely chopped or thinly sliced and sprinkled on top.

 This recipe is the perfect appetizer.
-For the rest of the meal, I recommend:
+For the rest of the meal, any of these dishes would be great to pair with:

 - Loaded Chopped Salad